-The Facility Lease obligates the County to keep in force various forms of insurance, subject to deductibles, for repair or replacement of the Leased Property in the event of damage, destruction or title defects, subject to certain exceptions.
-The Authority and the County make no representation as to the ability of any insurer to fulfill its obligations under any insurance policy obtained pursuant to the Facility Lease and no assurance can be given as to the adequacy of any such insurance to fund necessary repair or replacement or to pay principal of and interest on the Bonds when due.
-In addition, insurance coverage for certain risks, such as earthquakes, is not required under the Facility Lease, and therefore, may not carried by the County.
+The Lease Agreement obligates the County to keep in force various forms of insurance, subject to deductibles, for repair or replacement of the Leased Premises in the event of damage, destruction or title defects, subject to certain exceptions.
+The Authority and the County make no representation as to the ability of any insurer to fulfill its obligations under any insurance policy obtained pursuant to the Lease Agreement and no assurance can be given as to the adequacy of any such insurance to fund necessary repair or replacement or to pay principal of and interest on the Bonds when due.
+In addition, insurance for certain risks, such as floods, are not required under the Lease Agreement, and therefore, may not carried by the County.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Insurance."

-IRS Audit of Tax-Exempt Bond Issues
+IRS Audit of Bond Issues

 The Internal Revenue Service has initiated an expanded program for the auditing of tax-exempt bond issues, including both random and targeted audits.
 It is possible that the Bonds will be selected for audit by the Internal Revenue Service.
-It is also possible that the market value of the Bonds will be affected as a result of such an audit of the Bonds (or by an audit of similar municipal obligations).
+It is also possible that the market value of the Bonds might be affected as a result of such an audit of the Bonds (or by an audit of similar municipal obligations).